 The early decision acceptance rate at Vassar is 47%, compared to an overall acceptance rate of 25%.
-In 2021, Vassar admitted 308 of the 660 students who applied early decison.
+Last year, Vassar admitted 308 of the 660 students who applied early decison.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.